The Gist: A powerful book that delves into the oppressive history of modern beauty standards, transforming the meaning of self-love.

 Fatphobia

 I appreciated how Sonya cited so many pieces of work that challenge heteronormative beauty standards, fatphobia, racism, ableism and capitalism.
 One concern that always comes up whenever there’s a discussion on fatphobia is health.
-Many people believe that (1) they have the right to comment on another person’s health and body, and (2) being fat means they’re unhealthy.
+Many people believe that (1) they have the right to comment on another person’s health and body and (2) being fat means they’re unhealthy.
 A really great video that explains the fallacy of weight and health in science is discussed in The Body Is Not an Apology.
-Health at Every Size (HAES) movement (a movement I recommend looking into!) co-created an animated video called “The Dangers of Poodle Science:”
+Health at Every Size (HAES) movement (a movement I recommend looking into!) co-created an animated video called “The Dangers of Poodle Science.

 Our society is packed with so many beliefs about weight and health that are false because they were created by biased scientists and influenced by a society filled with fatphobic norms.
 There is so much research out there if you’re really curious about fatphobia.

 The real cause for the dramatic price difference between a “normal” size range and a plus-sized range is that there are very few clothing options for fat people.
-This creates a monopoly, where, because of the lack of competition, the clothing business has the ability to set the price as high as they want.
+This creates a monopoly, where, because of the lack of competition, the clothing business can set the price as high as they want.
 Because we exist in a fatphobic society, no one calls the clothing businesses out for their unethical and exploitative practices.
-Don’t think it’s unethical or exploitative?
+Don’t you think it’s unethical or exploitative?
 Think about going into a clothing store and trying on a size 6 shirt that’s $20 – it doesn’t fit.
 So, you try on the size 8 – it’s a perfect fit!
 Yet, as you go to the cash register, the price is $22 – $2 more than the size 6.
 And, when you go to that shirt’s display area, you realize every time the size decreases, its price decreases by $2… and every time the size increases, its price increases by $2.
-This is an economic inducement telling consumers that our society economically rewards thinner people and punishes fatter people.
+This economic inducement tells consumers that our society economically rewards thinner people and punishes fatter people.

 In Conclusion

 Why not 4-stars?
-My detail-oriented tendency was agitated as I read the 2nd edition of The Body Is Not an Apology and realized there were many statistics that I would’ve liked updated.
-And, for the stats that were from 2010 and 2014, I realize the 1st edition was published in 2018, so I would’ve liked an explanation why she kept these numbers in the book (even a brief footnote explaining it was a study she did in those years, etc.).
-As you can tell from the quotes I used for my Instagram review of The Body Is Not an Apology, the concept of Body Terrorism was very intriguing; I felt like it addressed the significant harm internalized body shame can inflict on a person.
-However – and this is really nit-picky – the terrorism definition Sonya chose frustrated me.
+My detail-oriented tendency was agitated as I read the 2nd edition of The Body Is Not an Apology and realized there were many statistics I would’ve liked to update.
+And, for the stats that were from 2010 and 2014, I realize the 1st edition was published in 2018, so I would’ve liked an explanation of why she kept these numbers in the book (even a brief footnote explaining it was a study she did in those years, etc.).
+As you can tell from the quotes I used for my Instagram review of The Body Is Not an Apology, the concept of Body Terrorism was very intriguing; I felt it addressed the significant harm internalized body shame can inflict on a person.
+However – and this is nit-picky – the definition of terrorism Sonya chose frustrated me.
 There’s no uniform definition of terrorism – seriously, every country has a unique definition – yet the one she chose didn’t address the one agreed-upon characteristic: political underpinning (which I think is relevant to BSPC, given its white supremacist foundations).

 Your Body Is Not an Apology Workbook releases this month (April 2021).
 It’s an activity and reflection-based guide designed to help you actively put the following pillars into practice: